Childcare before school start

 The statistics is an annual inventory of the number of children enrolled in childcare facilities, the number of employees with pedagogical assignments, and the ratio between children and employees.
+The ratio is calculated at municipal level from 2015 to 2021, and from 2022 the ratio calculation is at municipal level and at parent board level.
 The framework for the statistics follows the recommendations of the work of an inter-ministerial working group, where stakeholders were involved.

 Information on enrolled children and employees are obtained primarily from registration in municipalities through the municipalities' and regions' payroll office.
 Data is examined for errors and all municipalities validate their data in dialogue with Statistics Denmark.
 I

 There are different and diverse users of the statistics.
 The Danish Ministries use the statistics to compare the resource allocation to childcare in different municipalities and to develop policies on child care.
+From 2022, municipalities will also be able to use the statistics for comparison across parent boards in their own municipality.
 Interest organizations, such as the National Association of Pedagogues (BUPL), the National Associations of Municipalities (KL) and The Association of Parents (FOLA) use the statistics to assess the service level in the childcare area.
 Data has been collected on an agreement between Statistics Denmark and the Ministry of Children and Education.